Data Science Masters

 • Electronic IELTS scores sent directly from the testing company, with a minimum score of 7.5.
 Applicants using ILETS test scores must submit official scores electronically via the IELTS system (E-TRF), using the University of Washington’s Recognizing Organizations (RO) ID 365. *Please note that transmission of electronic scores is not instantaneous and applicants should transmit their scores as soon as they can.

-• Applications without proof of English Proficiency within two weeks of the international deadline (i.e., by January 26, 2023 @ 11:59pm PST) cannot be considered for admission.
+• Applications without proof of English Proficiency within two weeks of the international deadline cannot be considered for admission.

 Many international applicants do not realize that if they have completed their undergraduate education entirely in English, and can document this, UW does not require any test scores at all.
-All you need to provide is the documentation of this in the form of a note on your transcript or separate letter from your undergraduate institution that your “medium of instruction was English.”
+All you need to provide is the documentation, which usually consists of a note your transcript or separate letter from your undergraduate institution that your “medium of instruction was English.”
 In this case, providing test scores has no benefit at all for your application.

 If this documentation is in the form of a separate letter, you can combine this with your transcripts into a single file/.pdf and upload that in the transcripts section of the online application.

-The central UW Graduate School collects an $85, non-refundable application fee for all graduate program applications to UW.
+The central UW Graduate School collects an $90, non-refundable application fee for all graduate program applications to UW.
 Application fee waivers are available from the UW Graduate School to some domestic students who demonstrate financial need.
 Unfortunately, international students planning to study on a student visa are not eligible for these fee waivers.
-(The MSDS program does not offer fee waivers on the program/department level.)

 + Optional: Additional information